ec-builds/enterprise-homelab/projects/media-services-platform/README.md

 The subsequent migration introduced additional experience with workload virtualization, Docker Compose, container networking, persistent storage design, bind mounts, service portability, and infrastructure lifecycle management.

-See [Lessons Learned](./lessons-learned.md) for detailed notes from both phases of the project. migration represents the next stage of its lifecycle.
-The project now documents both the initial implementation and the process of evolving a standalone Linux service into a virtualized, containerized workload aligned with the broader homelab architecture.
+See [Lessons Learned](./lessons-learned.md) for detailed notes from both phases of the project.